CrateOrg/autotype/README.md

 - `-d`, `--delay MS | ACTOR`
   Delay (in milliseconds) between each key press.
+  Default is 120 milliseconds.
+  Maximum delay is 1300 milliseconds, else xdotool will bug out.
   Instead of MS, you can use ACTOR to automatically choose a delay based on a name.
 Here is the list: